Tax liability and ITC on GTA Service under GST

 Input tax credit eligibility

 In this blog, we have learnt that when a GTA provides taxable transportation service to a specified person, the recipient is liable to pay tax on reverse charge.
-When a GTA provides taxable transportation service to a person other than the specified persons, the GTA is liable to pay tax, but only if it is registered.
+When a GTA provides taxable transportation service to a person other than the specified persons, it is exempt under GST.
 In our next blog, we will understand the impact on registration for a GTA and the recipient of GTA service.

 Are you GST ready yet?